saucelabs/sample-app-web/README.md

     # with different desktop resolutions
     npm run test.storybook.desktop

-Each PR to master will also test the components with the `test.storybook.ci`-command
+Each PR to master will also test the components with the `test.storybook.ci`-command.

+> Make sure you've added the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` variables to your environment variables.

 ## Deploy